LOS ANGELES (AP) From laughingstock to lift off.

 Playing for a city still recovering from Hurricane Harvey, and wearing an H Strong logo on their jerseys, the Astros brought home the prize that had eluded them since they started out in 1962 as the Colt .45s.

-"I always believed that we could make it," All-Star slugger Jose Altuve said.
+"I always believed that we could make it," All-Star second baseman Jose Altuve said.
 "We did this for them."

-"We're coming home a champion, Houston," Springer said after accepting the World Series MVP trophy named this year for Willie Mays.
+"We're coming home a champion, Houston," Springer said after accepting the World Series MVP trophy named this year after Willie Mays for the first time.

-Altuve, one of four holdovers from a club that lost an embarrassing 111 times in 2013 after switching from the NL to the AL, and this collection of young stars silenced Dodger Stadium from the get-go, taking a 5-0 lead in the second inning.
+Altuve, one of four carry-overs from a club that lost an embarrassing 111 times in 2013 after switching from the NL to the AL, and this collection of young stars silenced Dodger Stadium from the get-go.

 Normally a starter, Charlie Morton finished up with four stellar innings of relief for the win.